pwyq/blog/_posts/2017-09-04-Work-Without-Mouse-On-Linux.md

 	`:wq!` - save & quit
 	`:w !sudo tee %` - top permission to save & quit
 	> `!` stands for overwrite
-5. To enter visual mode
+5. To enter Visual mode

 	`V`, then move cursor to select line
 6. To copy & paste